drupalforge/docker_publish_action/README.md

 ---
 **Notes:**
-- The `WEBSERVER` environment variable must be set to the running container ID so the action can execute commands inside the correct container.
-- The action expects the `webserver` and `mysql` services to be defined in your workflow.
+- The action expects the `mysql` service to be defined in your workflow.
 - Input and secret names must match between your workflow and the action.